RajathRD/gpu-hierarchical-clustering/README.md

 - `target` folder contains the binaries for all 4 implementations
 - `compile.sh` compiles the source code and generates the binaries
 - `run_experiments.py` runs experiments for different problem sizes across the different clusters
+- `collect_experiments_results.py` collects and generates a summary of the experiments results in a given folder

 ```
 .
 ├── compile.sh
 ├── run_experiments.py
+├── collect_experiments_results.py
 └── src
 │   ├── cpu_clustering.cpp
 │   ├── naive_cpu_clustering.cpp